opencarecc/opencareMakerPlaybook/how_to_involve_a_local_community.md

 ####Find your Friends?
 1.Which **makerspaces** can help you work on your project?
-2.If there is no makerspace nearby, can you host sessions in a near **coworking** space?
+2.If there is no makerspace nearby, can you host sessions in a near **co-working** space?
-3.If you don't have makerpaces or co-working or any modern facility, can you meet at the library or community center in the **neighbouhood?** (with this approach, however, you need to have existing team and community to start with)
+3.If you don't have makerpaces or co-working or any modern facility, can you meet at the library or community center in the **neighbourhood?** (with this approach, however, you need to have existing team and community to start with)
-4.If your project relates to a medical cause, or industrial, or elderly, etc, layout the scope of your project, and reach out to related organizations, or groups
+4.If your project relates to a medical cause, or industrial, or elderly, etc, layout the scope of your project, and reach out to **related organizations**, or groups

-What activities to that help grow a local community?
+What are the activities  that help grow a local community?
 Depending on which stage your project is in, there are a number of activities that you can carry out:
 1. **An ideation workshop**,  A workshop where people share their thoughts around similar solutions of the project/product you are producing.
-2. **A Hackathon** A
+2. **A Hackathon** if you have a list of tasks that need to be added to your project you may want to organize an event and ask people to contribute specific things.